uva-responsibleai/fall-24/privacy/apr-1.md

 ## DP and Mechanism Design

 Mechanism Design involves the problem of algorithm design when a self-interested individual controls the input to an algorithm, rather than the designer of that algorithm.
-This individual has some preferences of outputs which the algorithm maps its inputs to, which can lead to an incentive for the individual to mis-report data so as to get their preferred outcomes.
+This individual has some preferences of outputs which the algorithm maps its inputs to, which can lead to an incentive for the individual to mis-report data so as to get their preferred outcomes.  which is the science of designing incentives to get people to do what you want them to do.

 An algorithm $A$ is $\epsilon$-differentially private if for every function $f$ and pair of neighboring databases $x, y$:
 $exp(-\epsilon)E_{z\sim A(y)}|f(z)|\leq E_{z\sim A(x)}|f(z)|\leq exp(\epsilon)E_{z\sim A(y)}|f(z)|$